 Prato (IT), 1970

 Rudy Pulcinelli is an artist with a unique sensitivity who wants to highlight and emphasize with his works the value of dialogue.
 By using the symbolism and the letters of the 7 most widespread alphabets in the world, the artist tries to connect the concept of communication with the one of memory which together play an important role in laying the foundations for his sculptural-installation language.
 Since the beginning he focused his research on materials, experimenting with corten steel, iron, concrete, air chambers and polystyrene.
 Rudy Pulcinelli was born in 1970 in Prato, Italy.
-He attended P. Petrocchi Art Institute in Pistoia and the Faculty of Architecture at the University of Studies in Florence.
-Since the 90’s he has started an international path that led him to set up exhibitions in France, United States, United Arab Emirates, Germany, Netherlands, Uruguay, Thailand, China, Spain, Morocco, Austria and Argentine.
+He attended Petrocchi Art Institute in Pistoia and the Faculty of Architecture at the University of Studies in Florence.
+Since the 90’s he has started an international path that has led him to set up exhibitions in France, United States, United Arab Emirates, Germany, Netherlands, Uruguay, Thailand, China, Spain, Morocco, Austria and Argentine.
 He received several awards, among which: The Next Generation Prize, “Fiorino d’Oro” Florence Prize and the Europol International Art Prize.
-His artworks are held in private and public collections internationally: University of Virginia, Charlottesville; Paolo VI Museum, Brescia; Lu.C.C.A.
+His artworks are exhibited in private and public collections internationally: University of Virginia, Charlottesville; Paolo VI Museum, Brescia; Lu.C.C.A.
 Centre of Contemporary Art, Lucca; Fundacion Pablo Atchugarry, Maldonado; Silpakorn Art Centre, Bangkok; Europol HQ, Aia.
 He lives and works between Prato (IT) and Beijing.